rahulc07/Tucana/README.md

 # Tucana Linux, A LFS based distro

+# New package model after 2.0
+Although the releases have only been every 3-4 months, I have been keeping my personal repo up to date with the newest packages.
+From the release of Tucana 2.0 onwards, update tars will be released, these will be a set of packages that I have updated throughout the week, most will be untested and I cannot guarantee the same quality as a full release.
+The repos will also have to be resigned maually (script included).
+These tars could have updates, or even new packages.
+A full release with all of these tars, plus a level of guarantee that the system will install properly and work.
+These releases will NOT include isos, most should install with the same iso.

 ## Whats different?
 This is based on Linux from scratch, yes that linux from scratch.
 Following that is a by the book yet minimal BLFS install, with any desktop or GUI you can wish for.
 The /usr/share/doc folder is basically empty (like it is with a lot of my other projects) and it uses less than 2GB of space!
 (With xfce) and it obeys to standards